-There are hundreds of periodic tables in web space, but there is only one comprehensive database of periodic tables & periodic system formulations.
+There are thousands of periodic tables in web space, but this is the only comprehensive database of periodic tables & periodic system formulations.
 If you know of an interesting periodic table that is missing, please contact the database curator: Dr Mark R Leach.

 The 8 Periodic Tables most recently added to the database:

 R.H.
 Harrington, The Modern Metallurgy of Alloys, John Wiley & Sons, New York, p.
 143 (1946)

 "The numbers below each element symbol refer to the crystal: 1 = FCC, 9 = graphite structure, 11 = orthorhombic, etc. Extra numbers are for structures at higher temperatures.

 "The wriggly lines between groups 3 and 4, and 11 and 12 refer to a gradation between the classes involved.
 Wikipedia calls these linking or bridging groups